Hemanth42d/freestylejob_jenkins_2/README.md

 ## Building Docker image and pushing it to docker hub

-1. Click on a new job in the side bar of jenkins DashBoard (I assume you already installed jenkins on server [if not](https://github.com/Hemanth42d/install-jenkins-on-server.git)
+1. Click on a new item in the side bar of jenkins DashBoard (I assume you already installed jenkins on server [if not](https://github.com/Hemanth42d/install-jenkins-on-server.git)
-2. Give it a name and select freestyle job service and save it.
+2. Give it a name and select freestyle Project service and save it.
-3. Will be redirected to the job page you just created and select Configure in the side bar
+3. Will be redirected to the freestyle Project page you just created and select Configure in the side bar
 > Now click on git under source Code Managemant and provide required info like url, credentials, branch.
 > One thing to remember is to push inside a docker hub we need to login to the docker hub without login we can't push and providing the credentials in shell script is a bad practice so set credentials in credientials tab or click on add credentials in the down of the selection of credential dropdown, Give **USERNAME PASSWORD** as variables
 > Click on execute shell under the build steps